dennyzhang/code.dennyzhang.com/baseball-game/README.md

 Credits To: [leetcode.com](https://leetcode.com/problems/baseball-game/description/)

-Leave me comments, if you know how to solve.
+Leave me comments, if you have better ways to solve.

     ## Blog link: http://brain.dennyzhang.com/baseball-game
     ## Basic Ideas: stack: only pop when we get a 'D'